Market Data Methodology

 Goals

-1. Provide the most accurate and usable price data.
-We are a source of truth in an often opaque industry.
-Market data is an essential piece of understanding this industry, and we want to provide the best tools for users to do so.
+1. Provide the most accurate price and volume data.
+Market data is an essential piece of understanding this industry, and we want to provide the best and most reliable tools for users to do so.

-3. Ensure wide coverage across the breadth of assets in the industry.
-If there’s an asset of interest in crypto, Messari should have price data on it.
-In addition, we want to expand our coverage of data types (vs just more assets), show more metrics, and provide novel ways of understanding the various price and volume action of crypto assets.
+2. Ensure wide coverage across the breadth of assets in the industry.
+If there’s an asset of interest in crypto, we want to have price and volume data on it - preferably from genesis.

 Definitions